surister/blog/content/blog/uuids-in-distributed-databases.md

 ::

 As you can see, [id]{.h} was incremented by one every time we inserted a row.
-This is possible because the database keeps track of the count with a counter (called sequences in Postgres.)
+This is possible because the database keeps track of the count with a counter (called sequences in Postgres).
+This is effectively a unique id, [within]{.fm} the table, and is commonly used as a primary key.

-But in our distributed world every insert has to be executed in every node, in order for the nodes to increase the id correctly; they would need to communicate to keep their counters in sync, in a read-heavy scenario this would mean massive inter-node communication.
-Performance would be impacted, defeating the purpose of using a distributed database.
+But in our distributed world every insert has to be executed in every node or instance of the database, in order for the nodes to increase the id correctly; they would need to communicate to keep their counters in sync, in a read-heavy scenario this would mean massive inter-node communication, locking and decrease of write performance, defeating one of the nice characteristics of distributed databases.

 ### [The need for uniqueness]{.text-h4}
-In databases, we often need to uniquely identify every row.
-Primary keys are used for that.
+In databases, we often need to uniquely identify rows.
+[Primary keys]{.fm} are used for that.

-By definition, primary keys need to be unique and not null, and we cannot use one of the simplest and most effective ones: [AUTO-INCREMENT]{.h}.
-What do we use then?
+By definition, primary keys need to be unique and not null, and most distributed databases choose not to implement auto-increment sequences.
+What should be used then?

-Throughout the years, many different ways of creating uncoordinated unique IDs have been developed, mostly using some combination of:
+Well, there are two different flavors to create ids, [coordinated]{.fm}; the one we said it is not usually implemented in distribute databases, because coordination is expensive, and [uncoordinated]{.fm}.
+Uncoordinated means that any database instance or node should be able to generate valid ids without talking to others, [without collisions]{.fm}, and that's one of the challenges: Not creating the same id again, otherwise it wouldn't be unique.

+We could create a massive blob of pseudo-random data that would assure us it would never be generated again in the lifespan of the universe; avoiding collisions, but that'd be not efficient.
+Imagine generating a 1GB unique id for every row in your database, it's just not feasible.
+Like in encryption, there is a careful balance between how much uniqueness we want and how much we pay for it.

+That's why there is not a single way of creating an uncoordinated identifier, and depending on its components and how its created, it will have different uniqueness guarantees, and other properties.

+Some common components are:

-- pseudo-random data
+- just pseudo-random data
 - timestamps
 - metadata (thread number, MAC address, process id)
 - counters

-For example:
+And some examples of uncoordinated unique ids:

-- creation timestamp (simple created_at field in a table)
+- creation timestamp (simple [created_at]{.h} field in a table)
 - random data (UUID4)
 - creation timestamp + machine id + increment
-(:alink{text="Twitter's snowflake" url="https://github.com/twitter-archive/snowflake"})
+(:alink{.fm text="Twitter's snowflake" url="https://github.com/twitter-archive/snowflake"})
-- creation timestamp + random (:alink{text="Ulid" url="https://github.com/ulid/spec"})
+- creation timestamp + random (:alink{.fm text="Ulid" url="https://github.com/ulid/spec"})

 While many engineers and companies have developed their own way of creating unique IDs, the internet task force, the 'official' body that takes care of promoting and publishing RFCS (standards) have